The Northern Tornadoes Project

 The Northern Tornadoes Project (NTP), founded at Western University in 2017 with the support of social impact fund ImpactWX, aims to better detect tornado occurrence throughout Canada, improve severe and extreme weather understanding and prediction, mitigate against harm to people and property, and investigate future implications due to climate change.

-Western University also partners with the University of Manitoba, Pelmorex's The Weather Network, Instant Weather and CatIQ, and closely collaborates with Environment and Climate Change Canada and several Canadian and international universities on this Project.
+NTP partners include the University of Manitoba, Pelmorex's The Weather Network, Instant Weather and CatIQ.
+NTP also closely collaborates with Environment and Climate Change Canada and several Canadian and international universities.

 Popular NTP links: